rodneyshupe/Cookbook/Recipes/Sides/BestBakedPotatoes.rst

    squeeze slightly to push flesh up and out.
 Season with salt and pepper to taste.
 Serve immediately.
 4. For topping break up cheese with a fork.
-Combine with other ingredients until thoughly mixed.
+Combine with other ingredients until thoroughly mixed.
 Spoon onto potatoes.